6 Best Articles on Stable Diffusion

 Which sources does Refind monitor on stable diffusion?

-We monitor hundreds of sources on stable diffusion, including Ars Technica, The Verge, The New York Times, and many more.
+We monitor hundreds of sources on stable diffusion, including Ars Technica, Slate, The Verge, Gizmodo, The New York Times, and many more.

 Can I submit a link?